KhairulHasanRakib/99DaysWithCPC/Nov 23 Update.md

 Adding an integer value to a pointer (ptr + n) moves it forward by n times the size of the data type.
 Subtracting an integer value from a pointer (ptr - n) moves it backward by n times the size of the data type.
 Review the code in the IDE.
 Click on 'Submit' to know the result

-Did you like the problem?
-4 users found this helpful
-C++

-Your program will run with no input
-Run
-Submit

-Next